deltachat/deltachat-desktop/docs/DEVELOPMENT.md

 - `pnpm -w fix:format` -> Runs [`Prettier`](https://prettier.io/) to attempt fixing formatting in all `.scss`, `.js`, `.ts`, `.tsx`, `.json` and `.md` files

 If you're unsure it's always safe to run `pnpm -w fix` to fix everything.
 If you know what you're doing you can run the lower level commands for a more fine grained fix.

+### CI github actions ###

+We have several [github actions](../.github/workflows/) configured to be executed for each PR.
+These include code validation, tests and preview builds which are downloadable from the artifacts and from https://download.delta.chat/desktop/preview/

+The code validation includes a check if the Changelog has a new entry for the PR.
+That can be skipped (if reasonable) by adding the keyword "skip changelog check" in the description, ideally followed by a reason for skipping

 ### Tests <a id="tests"></a>